Poppy Jaman OBE

 Vicki has over 15 years event management and marketing experience in the financial services industry including leading the corporate event strategy at American Express and Investor Relations roadshows for Morgan Stanley.
 More recently she has combined this skillset with her passion for the charity sector to build the CSR agenda at Fidelity International, where she was actively involved in the company’s diversity and wellbeing agenda.
 Vicki is passionate about developing partnership programmes and impact-led platforms for social good.

 Nancy has worked as Poppy’s assistant since spring 2012, supporting in her roles as CEO of MHFA England, and then CEO of CMHA.
-Nancy also supports the CMHA management committee.
+Nancy also supports the CMHA Chair, Nigel Jones and the CMHA executive board.

 Nancy has over 20 years of secretarial and PA in both the private & public sector, in particular within the mental health sector, an area about which she is passionate.
 Nancy has been running her successful virtual assistance business since 2010